Jump to:Page Content

 Cambridge, MA 02138 USA

-Christian Binz is a joint Giorgio Ruffolo Post-doctoral Research Fellow in the Sustainability Science Program and the Energy Technology Innovation Policy project, a joint project of the Science Technology and Public Policy Program and the Environment and Natural Resources Program at the Belfer Center for Science and International Affairs.
-Working at the interface between evolutionary economic geography and transition studies, his post-doctoral research examines the geography of sustainability transitions in the water and energy sector.
-Christian aims at developing new theories on how international linkages shape innovation in clean-tech industries and the technological leapfrogging potential of latecomer economies.
+Christian Binz is an Associate in the Energy Technology Innovation Policy research group at the Belfer Center for Science and International Affairs.
+He is conducting a Swiss NSF-funded Post-Doctoral Research project at the Centre for Innovation, Research and Competence in the Learning Economy at Lund University in Sweden.
+Working at the interface between evolutionary economic geography and transition studies, he examines the geography of sustainability transitions in the water and energy sector.
+Christian aims to develop new theories on how international linkages shape innovation in clean-tech industries and the technological leapfrogging potential of latecomer economies.
 He is contributing to collaborative work with the Initiative on Sustainable Energy Development in China led by Professor Henry Lee.
 Christian holds a Masters in Economic Geography from the University of Bern in Switzerland and received his PhD through a Sino-Swiss Science and Technology Collaboration project between the Swiss Federal Institute of Aquatic Science and Technology (Eawag) and the Research Centre for Eco-Environmental Sciences at the Chinese Academy of Sciences in Beijing.
 His dissertation focused on the emergence of on-site water recycling industries in China and Europe and developed a new analytical perspective on how environmental innovation processes interrelate between developed and emerging economies.
+He is a recipient of the Giorgio Ruffolo Post-doctoral Research Fellowship in Sustainability Science (2015) at Harvard’s Kennedy School of Government.
 He worked as a visiting post-doctoral Research Fellow at UC Berkeley’s National Engineering Research Center for Re-Inventing the Urban Water Sector (ReNUWIt) and analyzed the development and legitimation of potable water reuse in California.
-His research on environmental innovation and sustainability transitions has been published in various journals including Research Policy and Technological Forecasting and Social Change, as well as in books by the International Water Association and UNEP.
-His faculty hosts are Henry Lee and Laura Diaz Anadon.
+His research on environmental innovation and sustainability transitions has been published in Research Policy, Economic Geography, Environmental Science & Technology and Technological Forecasting and Social Change, as well as in books by the International Water Association and UNEP.
+His host at Harvard is Henry Lee.

 Low-carbon leapfrogging in China: An international innovation system perspective